AI & Data Series · 🔥 High Demand · Standalone or Add-On

 5. Custom tools: wrapping REST APIs, database queries, Python functions, and external services as LLM tools

-3. LangGraph: building stateful, graph-based agent workflows with cycles, branches, and human-in-the-loop steps
+3. LangGraph: stateful, graph-based agent workflows with cycles, branches, and human-in-the-loop

 4. LlamaIndex Workflows: event-driven agent pipelines with explicit step definitions